puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 ### Puppet 3 and Newer

 Puppet 3.x and later ship with Hiera support already enabled.
 You don't need to do anything extra.
-Hiera data should live on the puppet master(s).
+Hiera data should live on the Puppet master(s).

 * Puppet expects to find the [hiera.yaml file][hiera_yaml] at [`$confdir`][confdir]`/hiera.yaml` (usually `/etc/puppet/hiera.yaml`); you can change this with the [`hiera_config`][hiera_config] setting.
 * Remember to set the [`:datadir`][datadir] setting for any backends you are using.
 It's generally best to use something within the `/etc/puppet/` directory, so that the data is in the first place your fellow admins expect it.

 ### Puppet 2.7

-You must install both Hiera and the `hiera-puppet` package on your puppet master(s) before using Hiera with Puppet.
-Hiera data should live on the puppet master(s).
+You must install both Hiera and the `hiera-puppet` package on your Puppet master(s) before using Hiera with Puppet.
+Hiera data should live on the Puppet master(s).

 * Puppet expects to find the [hiera.yaml file][hiera_yaml] at [`$confdir`][confdir]`/hiera.yaml` (usually `/etc/puppet/hiera.yaml`).
 This is not configurable in 2.7.
 * Remember to set the [`:datadir`][datadir] setting for any backends you are using.
 It's generally best to use something within the `/etc/puppet/` directory, so that the data is in the first place your fellow admins expect it.